vmware-archive/clarity/README.md

 Include a link to the reproduction scenario you created by forking one of the Clarity Stackblitz Templates for the version you are using at [Clarity StackBlitz templates](https://stackblitz.com/@clr-team/).

+## Support

+The team supports up to 2 versions behind the latest one.

+For questions, ideas, or just reaching out to the team feel free to open a discussion in our [GitHub Disscussion section](https://github.com/vmware/clarity/discussions).